yoadsn/ArrowDiagramGenerator/README.md

 ![yEd initial open](./docs/assets/yed-writer-initial.png "Black hole of yEd")

-This is the entire graph super-imposed into one coordinate.
-Since I did not set the coordinates of any of the elements.
+This is the entire graph super-imposed into one coordinate - Since I did not set the coordinates of any of the elements.
 I suggest you experiment with the `Layout` menu to auto-layout this graph and start working on it.
-I find the following get me to a reasonable starting point - Open the menu `Layout` -> `FlowChart`.
+I find the following gets me to a reasonable starting point - Open the menu `Layout` -> `FlowChart`.
 Set it up like this:

 ![yEd flowchart layout](./docs/assets/yed-flowchart-layout.png "yEd flowchart layout settings you could try")